5huckle/Tech_Journal_HAMID-DIAZ/README.md

    Hkey_Classes_Root: Holds file associations and file links.
 The information held here is what allows the correct application to start when you double-click a filename in Windows Explorer/File Explorer or My Computer/Computer (provided that the file extension is registered).

+## NOVEMBER 1, 2020

+Server-based network is where there is a main server computer, this computer is more powerful than the average home computer and can support hosting multiple other computer nodes on the network.

+Workgroups are when computers create a virtual link between eachother and share information without the moderation of a central host/server computer.

+COPPER MEDIA

+Types of cables

+  Twisted-Pair cables are as they sound, twisted.
+They can be shielded (STP) or unshielded (UTP).
+Shielded just provides an extra layer of foil to protect the cables
+  Plenum cables are less of a firerisk

+OSI (Open Systems Interconnect) Model

+  Layer 1 (PHYSICAL)
+  Layer 2 (DATA LINK)
+  Layer 3 (NETWORK)
+  Layer 4 (TRANSPORT)
+  Layer 5 (SESSION)
+  Layer 6 (PRESENTATION)
+  Layer 7 (APPLICATION)